Point of View – Landmines and Pitfalls

 Throughout the novel, when in the hero’s POV, use either his name or a singular pronoun ‘he,’ ‘his,’ or ‘him.’
 Never refer to POVC by description (the man, the agent, the handsome hunk) or relationship (her boyfriend, his boss, the boy’s mentor).
 Again, go into your own head.
 Do you ever think of yourself as ‘the girl’ or ‘the aunt’?
 No, because to you, you are just you.

 Now a POVC can be different names to different people–in dialogue (Uncle Jubal, JuJu – like me, I’m Grami, Mawbye, Caryl, Mis’ess McAdoo, or Aunt Caryl or Sister depending on who’s talkin’; but to me, in my head, I’m Caryl.)
 Using anything but name or pronoun is a viewpoint switch.
 Don’t do it!

 4) Watch out for the naughty little ‘to’ word

-This is a very easy way to switch POV and hardly ever know it, but it’s author intrusion or omniscient POV and kills tension and makes your reader a head-hopper.
+This is a straightforward way to switch POV and hardly ever know it, but it is author intrusion or omniscient POV that kills tension and makes your reader a head-hopper.
 Let’s imagine we’re in Jubal’s POV.
 Sage gets up and goes into the kitchen.
 An amateur will write: ‘Sage went to the kitchen to get him a glass of iced tea.’
 But CAN Jubal know that?
 He cannot.